aws-samples/eks-blueprints-for-terraform-workshop/content/040_hub_spoke/040-deploy-staging-webstore.md

 ### 1. Copy Webstore Staging environment

-We will now copy the **Staging environment** code to the workoad Git repository.
+We will now copy the **Staging environment** code to the workload Git repository.
 Remember, all environments (like `staging`) apply customizations on top of the shared `base` folder.
 We have already have base, We will copy `staging` folders.

 <!-- prettier-ignore-start -->
 :::code{showCopyAction=true showLineNumbers=false language=bash}
 for svc in /home/ec2-user/eks-blueprints-for-terraform-workshop/gitops/workload/webstore/*; do